Frequently Asked Questions

 Example 2: If you never took any Foreign Language classes in high school, please fill out the part one assessment and follow the instructions on the screen.
 That’s it!

 Example 3: If you are looking to start a new language from scratch, we highly recommend that you continue with your high school Spanish, French, or Italian.
 It is to your advantage to build on the skill you have already started in high school.
 If you have a specific circumstance or request, please speak with your advisor.

 Example 4: If you are a heritage/native speaker in Spanish, French, or Italian, we can advise you on what course to take as well as opportunities to take a CLEP exam if satisfy the requirement.

 The exam starts with a quick assessment to learn about your language history and continues with a 40-question, multiple choice test that doesn’t require much of your time.
 Be careful, though - you can only take it once!

 What does the college do with the results?

 The results will go to the Registrar’s Office, where they will determine which level of French, Spanish, or Italian is appropriate for you.
-(If after you take the exam you want to be absolutely certain you’re at the right level, please go to the World Languages table during June Orientation and ask for advice!)
+If you want to be absolutely certain you’re at the right level after you take the exam, please go to the World Languages table during June Orientation and ask for advice.